Dr. Julie Maul is a graduate of the Cornell College of Veterinary Medicine in Ithaca, NY.

 Small Miracles in a Nutshell

-More than 40 volunteers keep operations going, with a robust fostering program and animals offered for adoption at the shelter, as well as Petco stores in Ellicott City, Columbia, Eldersburg/Sykesville, and Burtonsville.
+More than 40 volunteers keep operations going, with a robust fostering program and animals offered for adoption at the shelter.

 As a no-kill shelter, Small Miracles accepts animals that other shelters often euthanize, including pregnant cats and dogs.
 Injured and sick animals can get the medical care they need to address broken bones, wounds and other medical needs.